"At present we are Bronze Power Sellers and are very pleased with the way their business is growing" -Carolyn Newsom

 Some products, such as present baskets and silk arrangements, have lower profit margins of 20-25% as there are extra expenses connected with drop shipping.

-Diversifying their product range along with their online existence has actually assisted the sis to sustain a steady earnings.
+Diversifying their product range along with their online existence has actually assisted the sisters to sustain steady earnings.

 They even established a subsidiary of their company in the name of their sibling, called Neill's Deals, where they primarily offer children's toys.